 Most rose types need full sun; they thrive in loamy, well-drained soil and prefer a consistent drink of water: about an inch (2.5 cm) a week.
 Eastern exposure is ideal for protecting the leaves from the hot afternoon sun.

 Note: Roses with wet feet are susceptible to all kinds of fungus.
-Black spots and other diseases can spread to your other rose plantings, so keep a clean planting site and take care not to overwater.
-Good soil drainage will help mitigate heavy soaking rains.
+Black spots and other diseases can spread to your other rose plantings, so keep the planting site clean and avoid overwatering.
+Good soil drainage will help mitigate the effects of heavy rainfall.

 Training

-Gardeners usually want a climbing rose to serve a functional purpose (act as a screen, frame a doorway, etc.) and provide visual beauty to space.
-To that end, the stems need to be trained to grow the way you want them to.
-Air circulation is important to prevent disease, so if you want the climber to cover a wall, use free-standing vertical support that gives your rose at least 3 inches (7.5 cm) of breathing room between the plant and the wall.
-With a stretchable fastener, hand-tie your climber to the crosspiece of the structure and try to arrange the branches in a fan shape as it grows.
+Gardeners usually want a climbing rose to serve a functional purpose (as a screen, to frame a doorway, etc.) and to add visual beauty to the space.
+To that end, the stems need to be trained to grow the way you want.
+Air circulation is important to prevent disease, so if you want the climber to cover a wall, use a free-standing vertical support that gives your rose at least 3 inches (7.5 cm) of breathing room between the plant and the wall.
+With a stretchable fastener, hand-tie your climber to the structure's crosspiece and try to arrange the branches in a fan shape as it grows.
 This will help to make pruning easier.
 It's recommended that you train — do not try to prune heavily — for the first couple of years.
 This will encourage growth on the bottom of the plant, not just the tops, for a fuller appearance.

 Pruning

 Aside from the sun, food, and water essentials, one thing you can do to turn your climbing roses into prolific bloomers is proper pruning.
 Pruning is only necessary once a year after the plants have been established.
-Many gardeners prune their climbing roses, for maintenance and shape, in the spring after the first blooms pass.
-As a result of proper pruning, your climbers will be significantly stronger and produce many more blooms!
+Many gardeners prune their climbing roses for maintenance and shape in the spring, after the first blooms have passed.
+With proper pruning, your climbers will be significantly stronger and produce many more blooms!

 Note: Most climbing roses (hybrid teas) bloom two or more times every season: first on old canes and then on the current season's growth.
 So if you prune in late winter (about the time forsythia blooms), you'll get boatloads of flowers later in the season.
 For old-fashioned climbers that only bloom once in the summer, prune just after flowering has stopped.

 Tip: Wipe your pruning tools with rubbing alcohol between each cut.
-This helps prevent the spread of disease when pruning while also caring for your tools.
-After use, wash pruning tools with a mild soap, rinse, and towel dry.
+This helps prevent the spread of disease during pruning while also helping you care for your tools.
+After use, wash pruning tools with mild soap, rinse, and towel-dry.

 As always, deadhead your climbers to keep them blooming, but just until fall — allowing hips to develop helps the plant enter dormancy, which will help it overwinter properly.